No9005/mini-moi/README.md

 <br>

-2. **Edit the excel**: <br>
+2. **Edit the `.csv`**: <br>
-Copy & paste your data into the excel sheet.
-As in the **input masks** you do not have to provide information for the `id`.
+Copy & paste your data into the excel/csv sheet.
+As with the **input masks** you do not have to provide information for the `id`.
 The app will add these automatically.
 If you are unsure whether to insert data or not, you should do so.
 The app will automatically remove unneeded information. <br>

 <br>